 Remain professional no matter what happens.

 Negotiation is hard work and it can be difficult if you are not making progress.
 Convey the right message with your body language, e.g., use consistent eye contact.
 The negotiation of your salary should be a part of the interview process – the interview isn’t over yet.
 Remain calm, cool and collected.
-Don’t compare yourself to co-workers, put others down, or greedy in your demands.
+Don’t compare yourself to co-workers, put others down, or be greedy in your demands.
 Keep it professional.

 Step 3: Don’t leave empty handed